Efficient Quantum Circuits based on the Quantum Natural Gradient: Results

 Following the scheme described in Sec.~\ref{sec:QNG}, each layer unitary~$U^l$ is built out of a sublayer of~$R_{\rm XX}$, followed by a sublayer of~$R_Z$ and subsequently, a layer of the three-body interacting term~$R_{\rm ZXX}$~[see Fig.~\ref{fig:schematic}(e)].
 Note that the different terms in the summation of Eq.~\eqref{eq:H_nnn} do not commute amongst themselves.
 The second-order Suzuki-Trotter decomposition was used for the sublayer of~$R_{\rm ZXX}$ operators~\footnote{We verified that using the first order Trotter decomposition led to only quantitative changes in the results.}.
 As explained in Sec.~\ref{sec:QNG}, the angles for the different unitary operators constituting~$U^l$ are site-dependent.
 In an actual quantum simulator, the three-body rotation would be further decomposed into one and two-qubit gates using standard techniques~(see, for example, Chap.
 4 of Ref.~\cite{Nielsen_Chuang_2000}).
 The TEBD computations were done with three-site unitary operator.
 Notice that the quantum circuit evolution conserves the~$\mathbb{Z}_2$ symmetry of~$H^{\rm TCI}$ associated with the operator is~$\prod_jZ_j$.

 Fig.~\ref{fig:TCI} shows the results for the realization of the ground state of~$H^{\rm TCI}$ for~$\lambda^Z = 1, \lambda^{\rm ZXX} = 0.428$.
 Notice again the growth of the number of required layers to attain the 99\% fidelity cut-off with system-size.
-However, the growth is slower than the Ising case~(inset of the top left panel) with the desired fidelity achieved in~$\sim L/4$ layers.
+However, the growth is slower than the Ising case~(bottom right panel) with the desired fidelity achieved in~$\sim L/4$ layers.
 Intuitively, this can be understood as a consequence of the rapid build-up of entanglement due to the three-qubit gates instead of the Ising case which had only two-qubit gates.
 It is possible that, in general, for critical models, the SCom-QAOA circuits lead to~$N_c\propto\beta L$.
 Here,~$\beta$ is a function of not only the desired fidelity and the critical model being investigated, but also other non-universal factors and we leave it as a future problem to find out the full functional dependence.
-The variation of the overlap~$O_N(l)$, energy~$E_N(l)$ and the entanglement entropy~$S_N(l)$ with the layer index~$l$ are shown in the top right, bottom left and the bottom right panels.
+The variation of the overlap~$O_N(l)$ and the energy~$E_N(l)$ with the layer index~$l$ are shown in the top right and the bottom left panels.
 Their dependence remain non-monotonic, as for the critical Ising chain with the non-monotonicity more severe as the system-size increases~(see Sec.~\ref{sec:crit_Ising} for discussion).
 The lowest few excited states in the~$Q = \pm 1$ sectors were obtained.
 The results are qualitatively similar as for the critical Ising case and are not shown for brevity.